-Executors of deceased estates can also apply online for a TFN by completing the relevant parts of the Tax file number application for companies and other organisations (NAT 3799), available at www.abr.gov.au and through the electronic lodgment service (ELS).
+Executors of deceased estates can also apply online for a TFN by completing the relevant parts of the Tax file number application for companies and other organisations (NAT 3799), available at www.abr.gov.au and through the ELS.

 Show the name of the trust as THE ESTATE OF JOHN CITIZEN DECEASED or similar.
 Print code D in the CODE box at Type of trust and complete the date of death box.